code-gmc/code-gmc/README.md

 >
 >If they give one pastor more time with people instead of paperwork...
 >
->If they help one church reach one more family...
+>If they help one church reach out to one more family...

 **Then every hour spent building them has been worthwhile. - "Built in service.
 Shared with gratitude.
 Offered for the Church."**